dynarithmic/twain_library/README.md

 Here is a python example using the [ctypes](https://docs.python.org/3/library/ctypes.html) module and using the [dtwain.py](https://github.com/dynarithmic/twain_library/tree/master/programming_language_bindings/Python) file that defines the DTWAIN constants.
 The program gives an example of selecting a TWAIN device installed on your system, displaying a list of the capabilities available to the device, and acquiring a BMP image.

-Note: You can only use the Unicode versions of the DTWAIN DLL, i.e. `dtwain32u.dll`, `dtwain32ud.dll`, `dtwain64u.dll` or `dtwain64ud.dll`.

 ```python
 from ctypes import *